 You should know your instruments well and should be able to calculate readings accurately.
 Testing is a major part of circuit designing.
 For example, during testing of current passing through electrical components, you should be able to identify correct values.

 As an engineer, there is no limit to what you can learn.
 You will be learning new things every day and hence you should be up to date instead of lagging.
 Even after getting a degree, there is only so much a university can teach you.
 Stepping into practical life teaches you new things.
 Therefore you should be an active learner in the field | Electrical & Electronic Engineering.

 5: Interpersonal Communication:

-Interpersonal communication is an integral component to a well-functioning, and high performing team.
+Interpersonal communication is an integral component of a well-functioning, and high-performing team.
 You should be able to discuss your problems openly among your team and relate to one another.
 Be open-minded towards ideas and choose your words wisely in your workspace.

 6: Organizational Skills:

 You should be able to organize not only data but your own schedules and projects.
 Time management is also integral and is a skill employer love in their employees.
 This is especially useful if you find yourself in a situation where you are pressurized with a workload.
 The key is to remain organized and patient | Electrical & Electronic Engineering.

 As an electrical engineer, you will constantly face complex problems to solve.
 Therefore you will need skills to counter these problems.
 You should be able to identify and rationally solve problems.
 You should also have the required skills to solve complex problems and design or fix damaged electrical systems | JOBs For Electrical Engineers